 Please continue to check our website for ongoing updates about the status of operations.
-Appointments will remain virtual, while in-person visits will be offered at the discretion of the treating health care provider.
+Appointments will be in-person, while some visits will be offered virtually at the discretion of the treating health care provider.

 Questions about the LifeLabs Privacy Breach?